 Thank you so much for reading.
 I hope you have learned something and if you have ANY questions, feel free to reach out to me on Twitter: @AriadneSatanas.
 For more information on pronouns, visit: mypronouns.org/

-Over 40 Trans or Gender Nonconforming individuals have been murdered due to hateful Anti-trans violent perpetrators.
+Over 40 Trans or Gender Nonconforming individuals were murdered in 2020 due to hateful Anti-trans violent perpetrators.
 The majority of these folks were Black trans women and people of color.
 See the full list: hrc.org

 REST IN POWER!